 The growth and sophistication of cybercriminals, ransomware, and hacker attacks has reached epic levels.
-Entrepreneurs can no longer ignore it or foolishly think, "that won't happen to us."
+CEOs can no longer ignore it or foolishly think, "that won't happen to us."

 Your business - large OR small - will be targeted and will be compromised UNLESS you take action on the information revealed in this shocking new executive report.
-SIPOASIS Make I.T.
-Easy + Have Fun.

-Provided By: SIP Oasis Author: Ron Shoe 3 Riverchase Office Plaza, Ste 114, Hoover, AL. 35244 www.sipoasis.com (205) 623-1200
+Provided By: SIP Oasis, Inc. Author: Ron Shoe

+3 Riverchase Office Plaza, Suite 114

+Birmingham, AL 35244 www.sipoasis.com (205) 623-1200

-When You Fall Victim To A Cyber-Attack Through No Fault Of Your Own, Will They Call You Stupid...Or Just Irresponsible?
+When You Fall Victim To A Cyber-Attack By No Fault Of Your Own, Will They Call You Stupid...Or Just Irresponsible?

 It's EXTREMELY unfair, isn't it?
 Victims of all other crimes - burglary, rape, mugging, carjacking, theft - get sympathy from others.
-They are called "victims" and support comes flooding in, as it should.
+They are called "victims," and support comes flooding in, as it should.

-But if your business is the victim of a cybercrime attack where client or patient data is compromised, you will NOT get such sympathy.
-You will be instantly labeled as stupid or irresponsible.
-You will be investigated and questioned about what you did to prevent this from happening - and if the answer is not adequate, you can be found liable, facing serious fines and lawsuits EVEN IF you trusted an outsourced IT support company to protect you.
+But if your company is the victim of a cybercrime attack where client or patient data is compromised, you will NOT get such sympathy.
+You will instantly be labeled as stupid or irresponsible.
+You will be investigated and questioned about what you did to prevent this from happening, and if the answer is not adequate, you can be found liable, facing serious fines and lawsuits EVEN IF you trusted an outsourced IT support company to protect you.
 Claiming ignorance is not an acceptable defense, and this giant, expensive, and reputation-destroying nightmare will land squarely on YOUR shoulders.
 But it doesn't end there...

-According to Alabama law, you will be required to tell your clients and/or patients that YOU exposed them to cybercriminals.
+According to the Alabama Data Breach Notification Act of 2018, in effect as of May, 2018, you will be required to tell your clients and/or patients that YOU exposed them to cybercriminals.
 Your competition will have a heyday over this.
 Clients will be IRATE and leave in droves.
 Morale will TANK and employees will BLAME YOU.
 Your bank is NOT required to replace funds stolen due to cybercrime (go ask them), and unless you have a very specific type of insurance policy, any financial losses will be denied coverage.

 Please do NOT underestimate the importance and likelihood of these threats.
 It is NOT safe to assume your IT company (or guy) is doing everything they should be doing to protect you.
-In fact, there is a high probability they are NOT, which we can demonstrate with your permission.
+In fact, there is a high probability they are NOT, which we can demonstrate, with your permission.